|

 Mixing old tech with new - see how to turn a blank piece of vinyl into a musical treasure in this live demonstration.
 Steve will show you how to cut a 78 from an iPod, and possibly even do a live recording demo (subject to musician availability).

-Dot Dabke (Arab folk dance) To Programming Grid
+Dabke (Arab folk dance)

 time: Friday, 9:00 - 10:15 pm